Investigating Brain Dysfunction

 What are Psychometric Tests?

-Psychometric tests are carefully designed and scientifically validated measures of different aspects of sensory, motor, cognitive and emotional functioning.
-The bulk of the measures standardly used for neuropsychological assessment at Ormond Neuroscience tap into cognitive functions, such as memory and reasoning.
-The particular tests that are selected vary according to the patient and the diagnostic considerations applicable to that patient.
+Psychometric tests measure psychological functions.
+They are carefully designed and scientifically validated measures of different aspects of human functioning.
+That includes sensory, motor, cognitive and emotional functioning.
+The bulk of the measures we use at Ormond Neuroscience tap into cognitive functions, such as memory and reasoning.
+Of course, the specific tests vary according to the patient and the diagnostic considerations.

 A standard battery of tests provides a general overview of neurocognitive functioning.
-Depending on those findings, it may be appropriate at a second session to administer additional tests in order to further investigate functioning in a given domain.
+Depending on those findings, it may be appropriate to administer additional tests.
+That would be done during a second testing session to further investigate functioning.

 Neuropsychological Assessment Protocol

-The neuropsychologist decides on the tests that should be used; a psychometrist administers the selected battery of tests.
-The patient is alone when tested in the laboratory, unless there is some special reason why someone else should be present.
-The psychometrist will give the patient a break halfway through the testing session.
+Obviously, the neuropsychologist decides on the tests that should be used.
+Then, a psychometrist administers the selected battery of tests.
+Most of the time, the patient is alone when tested in the laboratory.
+However, sometimes there is some special reason why someone else should be present.
+Testing can take a few hours and as a result, the psychometrist will always give the patient a break halfway through the testing session.

-The laboratory is a comfortable office with a desk and chairs and a computer, and is not a sterile room full of test tubes.
-The tests come in a variety of formats.
-For some procedures, the patient simply has to listen and give verbal responses.
-Other tasks require reading, writing, or drawing.
-A computer administers some procedures.
-A standard battery of tests takes approximately three hours to complete, including a 15-minute break.
+Of course, the tests come in a variety of formats.
+Sometimes, the patient simply has to listen and give verbal responses.
+Then, there are tasks that require reading, writing, or drawing.
+Also, a computer administers some procedures.
+Usually, a standard battery of tests with an adult takes approximately three hours to complete, including a 15-minute break.
+In contrast, testing children takes in the region of four hours.
+Surely, kids need more breaks!

 Scoring

-Normative comparisons are statistical and are of somewhat limited utility to neuropsychological assessment because statistical significance is not the same as clinical significance.
-A problem in your brain may cause a clinically significant impairment of some aspect of cognitive functioning, even if your score on a suitable test is above average.
+Normative comparisons are statistical.
+They are of somewhat limited utility to neuropsychological assessment because statistical significance is not the same as clinical significance.
+Get this point: A problem in your brain may cause a clinically significant impairment of your functioning, even if your score on test is better than Joe Average’s.

-Ultimately, the neuropsychologist will determine the clinical significance of the findings.
-Ormond Neuroscience never uses simplistic, mechanical interpretations of test results.
-(If life was that simple, Digby Ormond-Brown would have been a neurosurgeon!)
+Consequently, in the end the neuropsychologist determines the clinical significance of the findings.
+Moreover, Ormond Neuroscience never uses simplistic, mechanical interpretations of test results.